SteeltoeOSS/Documentation/docs/developer-tools/cli.md

 The `show` command displays the deployment structure of the project.
 This structure is subsequently used by the `run` command to start the project and any dependent services.

-Running `show` in our example apps shows the project apps is a `netcoreapp3.1` app that listens on port `5000` for HTTP requests.
+Running `show` in our example application shows that the project application is a `netcoreapp3.1` application that listens on port `5000` for HTTP requests.
-The app depends on Redis which will be listening on port `5672`.
+The application depends on Redis to be listening on port `5672`.

 ```sh
 $ st show